jinyung/otolith/README.md

-Otolith
+OtolithR
 =======

-Morphometrics for Otolith
+Identification of fish otolith using digital images

+Wong Jin Yung
-Author: Wong Jin Yung, University of Malaya
+University of Malaya

-Please contact for details.
+wongjinyung[at]gmail.com